-And in India, Danielle met with members of the Self-Employed Women's Association, who have more than a million members.
-These women are growing, processing, and packaging their own brand of organic rice, spices, and other products, which they sell door-to-door in urban areas to low-income residents, proving that farmers are more than just farmers, they’re also business women and men providing safe, affordable, and sustainable food in their communities.
+And in India, Danielle met with members of the Self-Employed Women’s Association, which has more than a million members.
+These women are growing, processing, and packaging their own brand of organic rice, spices, and other products, which they sell door-to-door in urban areas to low-income residents, proving that farmers are more than just farmers—they’re also business women and men providing safe, affordable, and sustainable food in their communities.

-Closer to home, the 30 Project visited a number of U.S. cities and saw incredible innovations around the nation..
+Closer to home, Ellen and the 30 Project visited a number of U.S. cities and saw incredible innovations around the nation.

 And our friends in Northwest Iowa are developing a healthier, homegrown response to Sioux City’s Big Meat industry.
 In San Diego, our colleagues at the Veteran’s Sustainable Agriculture Training program showed us a way to engage our veterans in a new kind of service to America—growing good local food.

-We will continue to highlight organizations who are changing the food system here.
-If you have any ideas for best practices and innovations working on the ground, please post them on our Facebook page or tweet us @food_tank or email us firstname.lastname@example.org or email@example.com.
+We will continue to highlight organizations that are changing the food system here.
+If you have any ideas for best practices and innovations working on the ground, please post them on our Facebook page, tweet at us @food_tank, or email us at firstname.lastname@example.org or email@example.com.